kingluddite/catchup-05-react-es6/README.md

 console.log(firstName); // will give you an error that firstName is not defined because it is function scoped
 ```

-## Other problem is accessing a variable before it is declared
+## Another problem is accessing a variable before it is declared
-### JavaScript will implicitly set declared variables but unassigned to `undefined`
+### JavaScript will implicitly set declared variables but assigned to `undefined`
 * This is true for `var`, `let` and `const`

 ```